Chapter 30 : A 'Friendly' Jinx

 “Dunno,” Albus muttered.
 “I hate girls.”

 “I don’t like them, either.”
-Albus studied her for a moment before a smile spread across his face, and she winced.
-She knew that smile, and she knew exactly what was coming.
+Albus studied her for a moment before a smile spread across his face.
+Rose winced; she knew that smile, and she knew exactly what was coming.
 “Well, Rosie, since you’re making fun of me, how are things with Scorpius?
-You were outside a long time yesterday for just talking, and you couldn’t have gone far in your socks.”
+You were outside a long time yesterday for just talking, and you couldn’t have gone far in just your socks.”

 Colleen turned to her instantly, and Rose felt a surge of irritation with her cousin, even though she knew she deserved it.
-She looked across the table at Damien, but he didn’t seem inclined to cut in this time.
+She looked across the table at Damien, but from the broad grin on his face, she somehow didn’t think he’d be cutting in this time.

 “Anything interesting?”
 Rose asked, trying to peer over his shoulder.